MoonHack2023/PlantPal/README.md

 ## Running the web app

-First clear the database with `bash clear.sh` or `python3 manage.py clear`
+First clear the database with `./clear.sh` or `python3 manage.py clear`

 Then use the following commands.
 ```